-This lovely place has been an adornment to the avenue Hoche since 1928.
+The Royal Monceau has been an adornment to the avenue Hoche since 1928.
 The Allied general staffs had the good sense to stay here in 1945, and three years later it was here that David Ben Gurion signed the proclamation creating the state of Israel.
 My own presence was perhaps of less historical significance, but I am sure that I appreciated my surroundings just as much as my distinguished predecessors.
-In particular, I liked the lighting.
-I am a fan of chandeliers – as long, of course, as they are not too bright.
-In the Royal Monceau’s public areas there seemed to be hundreds of them, all of crystal and all, importantly, equipped with the tiny, moving ‘candle’ bulbs made (I believe) in Sweden.
-These bulbs emit but modest illumination and are therefore ideal for use in large numbers.
+Mr Starck cares about details and he has a sense of humour.
+There was therefore much to occupy the eye in my suite on the fifth floor.

 Room 518 is a ‘Gallery Suite’ (1,608€ a night, breakfast extra).
 I entered and spotted immediately the guitar in the sitting room.
 Sadly, my musical instruction never progressed further than that required for the lowest examination grade of the violin, so I felt I should leave the instrument un-plucked.
 Instead, I admired the numerous mirrors, the abundance of light wood, the handsome leather sofa and the large writing desk.
 The top of the last appeared skew-whiff, so I attempted (and failed) to straighten it – but, of course, I had failed to realise its ‘skew-whiffness’ was one of the designer’s little jokes.